jhaglerbgsu/AutoDrive/Steering Angle Prediction/README.md

 ### 1 Model Architecture

 Three models were experimented:
 * TruckResnet18: Lighter vesion of Resnet50.
+Has 18 Layers.
 * TruckResnet50: A CNN transfer learning model utilizing feature maps extracted by ResNet50, connected to additional fully-connected layers.
 This model was adapated and modified from Du et al.'s 2019 paper [*Self-Driving Car Steering Angle Prediction Based on Image Recognition*](https://arxiv.org/abs/1912.05440).
 The first 141 layers of the ResNet50 layers (instead of the first 45 layers as in the original paper) were frozen from updating.
 Dimensions of the fully-connected layers were also modified.
-* GoogLeNet:
+* GoogLeNet: Is based on a CNN architecture codenamed "Inception".

 | TruckResnet18 | TruckResnet50 | GoogLeNet |
 | ------------- | ------------- | ------------- |
 | ![What is this](./visualizations/Res18_model.png)  | ![What is this](./visualizations/Res_model.png)  | ![What is this](./visualizations/Googlenet_model.png)|

-Figures are authored in and extracted from the original papers respectively.
+Resnet50 and Resnet18 figures are extracted from their original papers respectively.
+GoogLeNet figure was pulled from pytorch.org.

 ### 2 Regression Loss